FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/_index.md

 ## Configure a schedule for a maintenance application

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> allows you to schedule maintenance events that will be executed once at a specified time in the future or at periodic intervals.
+{{< SecureTransport/componentshortname  >}} allows you to schedule maintenance events that will be executed once at a specified time in the future or at periodic intervals.
 You can access the scheduler page by creating or editing any maintenance application.

 To schedule a maintenance event: